lukehuang/Odoo-React-Native/README.md

 # Odoo-React-Native
-POV for using React Native as mobile client for the Odoo Platform
+POC for using React Native as mobile client for the Odoo Platform

 ## Feature
 - Basic CRUD Function